 Batch download jobs are easier to rerun and audit when every target URL lives in one plain-text file.
 Feeding that file to wget keeps the retrieval order explicit and avoids rebuilding a long command line every time the batch needs to run again.

 GNU wget reads the list with --input-file (-i) and saves the results normally unless you add other download controls.
-Pairing --input-file with --directory-prefix keeps the files together, and the same list can be reused later with --continue, --timestamping, and pacing options when the batch becomes a scheduled job.
+Pairing --input-file with --directory-prefix keeps the files together, while resume, freshness, pacing, and logging flags should be added only when the repeat run needs that specific behavior.

 The list file is literal.
 Current GNU Wget still treats lines such as # nightly batch as URLs instead of comments, and duplicate remote filenames can still collide in the destination directory, so keep the file to plain URLs and verify the final download set before another job consumes it.